 Setup and activation of iMessage on iPhone and iPad is an easy task.
-The real challenge is to set up iMessage on multiple devices correctly, chances are you’ll run into some sort of an iMessage chaos and fiasco at some point of time.
+The real challenge is to set up iMessage on multiple devices.
+Chances are you’ll run into some sort of chaos and fiasco at some point.
 I see this happening quite frequently.

 How to Set up iMessage for Multiple Devices – Correctly

 This was part of Apple’s plan to integrate the service into all the devices that you’d be using.
-So when you get an iMessage when you are using your Mac, you don’t have to get up to pick the iPhone to read it.
+So when you get an iMessage while using your Mac, you don’t have to get up to pick the iPhone to read it.
 It gets delivered to your Mac.

-But this happens when you set things up correctly.
-If not, some messages might get delivered to the iPhone, some to the iPad and some to the Mac and some lost to the wind.
+But this only works when you set up things correctly.
+If not, some messages might deliver on iPhone, some to the iPad, some to the Mac, and some lost in the winds.

 Step #1.
 If you’ve already set up iMessage, turn it OFF on all devices.
 Wait for a while before proceeding to step #2.

 Step #2.
 Now, activate iMessage on the iPhone.
 Only the iPhone.
 Configure the options if you must.
-But make sure that the number and email are correct and marked with a tick.
+But make sure that the number and email ID are correct and marked with a tick.
 Under Start Conversations from, check the email ID that you used for iMessage.

 Step #3.
 You should now wait for a while and may ask your friend to send you an iMessage just to make sure things are working till this point.

 Step #4.
-Once things normally work, set up iMessage on another device.
-Say, the Mac.
+Once things work normally, set up iMessage on Mac.
 By doing this, you are setting up the iPhone as the “master-device” while the rest of the devices work as subs.

 Step #5.
 On Mac, make sure the conversations start from the email ID.

 Step #6.
-Repeat the process for other devices, one by one and check if iMessage gets sent to all devices correctly right after you setup the devices.
+Repeat the process on other iOS devices one by one and check if iMessage gets sent to all devices correctly right after you set up.

 So that’s about it.